The age of automation is here.

 Its AI-powered platform helps small businesses and enterprises deploy developers, scope projects, and manages workflow automatically, thereby transforming the product management process.

 Founded in 2015, Tara AI has raised $3 million in investments from a number of notable venture capital firms and angel investors including Jaan Tallinn of Skype and Di-Ann Eisnor of Waze.

 The company has been working with both startups and enterprises, including Cisco, Orange Telecom, and Ford, providing them a platform that can expedite their software development process.

 With its innovative AI platform Tara Intelligence is set to be a disruptive force in the software development and product management space.

 Whether AI will spell “the end of human race” like Stephen Hawking predicted is unknown.
 For now it’s undoubtedly one of the biggest game changers in tech.

 These 11 startups and other companies in the global AI ecosystem are the driving force of change that’ll shape the future of our world.

-Prepare yourself for the Third Industrial Revolution.
+Prepare yourself for the Fifth Industrial Revolution.
 It’s coming.